 The Win + X menu is nothing but the menu that appears when you simultaneously press the Windows logo and X keys on the keyboard or when you perform a right-click on the Start button on the taskbar.

 In Windows 10 Anniversary Update and earlier builds, the power user menu or Win+X menu displays Control Panel option, among other options.
 But in Windows 10 build 14942 or later builds, the Control Panel option has been replaced with the Settings.

-It’s clear that Microsoft intents to replace the classic Control Panel with the new Settings app but, at this point of time, the Settings app lacks many of the options available in the classic Control Panel.
+It’s clear that Microsoft intends to replace the classic Control Panel with the new Settings app, but, at this point in time, the Settings app lacks many of the options available in the classic Control Panel.
 You can find many links in the Settings directing to the Control Panel for more options.

-Refer to the given below directions to add or restore Control Panel option to Win+X power user menu in Windows 10.
+Refer to the given below directions to add or restore the Control Panel option to the Win+X power user menu in Windows 10.

 Add Control Panel to Win+X menu

-There is a free utility called Win+X Menu Editor to customize Win+X power user menu.
-Here is how to use to it to add Control Panel to Win+X power user menu.
+There is a free utility called Win+X Menu Editor to customize the Win+X power user menu.
+Here is how to use it to add Control Panel to the Win+X power user menu.

 Step 1: Download Win+X Menu Editor from here.
 Extract the zip file to get the program.

 Step 2: Depending on the type of Windows 10, run the Win+X Menu Editor executable file located in either x64 or x86 folder.